Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries growing new

-Thinking about growing some herbs or veggies inside?
+Thinking about growing some herbs or veggies?
 Starting them from seed is a great choice but it's super hard without an LED or at least some form grow light.

-The window light is not going to cut it!
+The natural light from a window is not going to cut it!
 Seedlings don't do well when in a window.
 Even the most hardy seedlings have to struggle.
 That's not what you want for starting out a garden.

 Thankfully, adding a grow light is super easy.
 Read on to learn how to start your seeds out right under grow lights!

 Do I Need a Grow Light for Germination?

 Before you buy a light, you'll want to know if it's really necessary.

 Let me tell you what all experienced gardeners know: seedlings are so hard to start indoors with natural light.
 Even with a sunny window, they only get partial light and you can't control it.

 Even if you got your seeds to sprout and they seem healthy, they probably didn't grow to maturity.
 This is because they spend all their energy growing towards the sun instead of developing.
 They burn themselves out before they can get started!

 Using a grow light to start your plants inside takes so much guess work out of growing.
 Whether these sprouts will end up in the garden or stay inside forever, using a light will make all the difference.

 LED Grow Lights for Seedlings

 LEDs are a great option for grow lights.
 They are a bit more energy efficient than fluorescent and there's a lot of options out there.
 You'll find two main types: free-standing and a traditional hanging light.